The Best Treatment for Laryngeal Cancer? This Approach Helps Decide

 In a clinical trial, the researchers saw disease-specific survival rates of 80 percent in patients with advanced disease.
 This was unheard of.
 And it wasn’t just those who responded to the chemotherapy.
 The nonresponders who were immediately referred for surgery had better outcomes, too.

 “We adopted the treatment approach and started offering it to all our laryngeal cancer patients,” Wolf says.
-As part of a Specialized Program of Research Excellence, or SPORE, grant, the team was already maintaining long-term follow-up data on patients.
+The team also maintains long-term follow-up data on patients.
 Wolf suggested they look back to see whether patients were still maintaining such strong outcomes with this approach.
 The results surprised even him.

 Over 10 years, 153 patients with stages 3 and 4 laryngeal cancer were treated at Michigan Medicine, with about half receiving the induction chemotherapy.
 The remainder elected to proceed straight to surgery or chemoradiation without the induction dose.